 So you’ve never had a copy of Call of Duty, Silent Hill, or even an NBA Live game in your console.
 Then perhaps it’s time for you to just continue playing Crash Bandicoot on your iPhone or iPad.
 It only costs $2.99 on iTunes, and saves you money rather than buying it for $5.99 for your PS3.
 If you love simple games to kill time and don’t necessarily play RPG, action, or adventure-themed games, an Android or iOS device will be good enough.

 You’re always out

 If your mother tells you that you never stay at home a lot, then you might need to put your console up for sale on eBay.
 Don’t even wonder why your game console is already gathering dust in your living room, because it only means you don’t use it a lot.
 You can play Dead Trigger or Inotia on your iOS and Android devices if you want action and adventure games right at your fingertips.
 They can be great alternatives to the games you play on your gaming console at home.
-Your smartphone isn’t just meant for downloading apps from Evernote or RingCentral, right?

 You prefer touch UI

 Hardcore gamers are often staunch supporters of console controllers.
 A controller is easy to tilt and press, and it is tough.
 However, if your hands are more adept at tapping or swiping a screen rather than pressing buttons when you play a game, it’s very obvious that you should choose to play games using a tablet rather than getting your hands numb on the game console at home.